-Finally, a factfinder may ultimately find against the plaintiffs.
-Until the courts have established what constitutes "reasonable" data security under statutory and common law, a trial on the merits is the only way to determine whether the company implemented data security measures that met its legal obligations.
-And a trial on the merits could absolve the defendant by proving that the company did meet its legal obligations and provided adequate data security.
+Until the courts have established what constitutes "reasonable" data security under statutory and common law, trials and detailed fact-finding by a judge may be the only way to determine whether the company implemented data security measures that met its legal obligations.
+Getting over the standing hurdle is not equivalent to granting a final judgment to the plaintiff, as many defendants insinuate.
+A trial on the merits could very well absolve a defendant if they can show that they met their legal obligations and provided adequate data security.

-Companies that suffer data breaches necessarily bear this potential liability, and the law places a duty of care so that the companies properly internalize the damages that could result from failing to reasonably secure the personal information that they collect and use.
-"Database operators"-companies that collect and store consumer data-"constitute the cheapest cost avoiders vis-à-vis individuals whose information sits in a private entity's database."
-Danielle K.
+Companies that suffer data breaches necessarily bear potential liability.
+That is the risk of doing business, and the law places a duty of care so that the companies properly internalize the damages that could result from failing to reasonably secure the personal information that they collect and use.

-Citron, Reservoirs of Danger: the Evolution of Public and Private Law at the Dawn of the Information Age, 80 Southern Cal.
+"Database operators"-companies that collect and store consumer data- "constitute the cheapest cost avoiders vis-à-vis individuals whose information sits in a private entity's database."
+Danielle K. Citron, Reservoirs of Danger: the Evolution of Public and Private Law at the Dawn of the Information Age, 80 Southern Cal.
 L. Rev. 241, 284 (2007) (arguing that data brokers should be strictly liable for unsecure databases and data breaches).
 Consumers do not have the ability to avoid these breaches because they "have no information about, and have no practical means to find out, where their personal data resides" or how it is protected.
 Id. at 285-86.
 Consequentially, the company collecting and storing consumer data "sits in the best position to make decisions about the costs and benefits of its information-gathering" and distribution.
 Id. at 285.
 As such, the company must bear the cost for failing to implement adequate data security.

 But correct allocation of responsibilities does not by itself result in the efficient minimization of damages.
 Without determinations about whether particular data practices meet the standard of reasonable care, there will be little reason for a company to invest in prevention and mitigation.
 If these companies fail to invest in reasonable security measures, then consumers will continue to face harm from data breaches.

 Litigation, therefore, is an important mechanism to ensure that personal data is adequately protected.
 See Richard A. Posner, Economic Analysis of Law 491 (3d ed.
 1986) (stating that the legal system determines "what allocation of resources would maximize efficiency" when "the costs of a market determination would exceed those of a legal determination").
 Damages also force defendants to internalize the full measure of the damages that they cause and take sufficient care to prevent future harms.
 See Laidlaw Envtl.
 Serv.
 (TOC), Inc., 528 U.S. at 185 (finding that civil penalties have a deterrent effect and can therefore prevent future harm).